-Moreover, one must follow cleanliness as these insect bites can lead to infections, adding to discomforts in the body.
+Moreover, one must follow cleanliness as these insect bites can lead to infections, adding to discomfort in the body.

 Summer and rainy seasons bring higher chances of bed bugs due to all the added heat, humidity, and dampness.
 Total care must be taken to ensure ways of prevention and safety from such insects.

-We will look at few ways to treat them as we move further in this article.
+We will look at a few ways to treat them as we move further in this article.